ShabbirHasan1/occams-rpc/README.md

 # occams-rpc

-A modular, plugable RPC for high throughput scenario, supports various runtime, with a low-level streaming interface, and high-level remote API call interface.
+A modular, pluggable RPC for high throughput scenario, supports various runtimes, with a low-level streaming interface, and high-level remote API call interface.

 ## Components